Service and support for incoming students

 - Reminder about student account information (early August)

 The International Desk Newsletter is sent out to international students in Lund at the start of the semester, mid-semester and at the end of the semester.
 The newsletters contain tips about events, information on Swedish traditions and holidays and end-of-semester to-do lists, for example.
+Extra mailings may be sent out if necessary.

 - Welcome to Lund (January/September)